Learning RL-Policies for Joint Beamforming Without Exploration: A Batch Constrained Off-Policy Approach: Numerical Results

 \textbf{Absolute performance.\ } In Fig. \ref{ccdf}, we plot the Complementary Cumulative Distribution Function (CCDF) of the effective SINR experienced by the UE $\gamma_{eff}^{l}$.
 For any random variable, CCDF is defined as

-Thus, CCDF of the SINR can be used as a proxy for the quality of communication experienced by users.
+Thus, the CCDF of the SINR can be used as a proxy for the quality of communication experienced by users.
 We limit the SINR to a reasonable range of $[-5 \text{dB}, 60 \text{dB}]$.
-The reason for limiting the range of SINRs considered is because of the transmit power limitations and the Quality of Service (QoS) guarantees that the service provider needs to satisfy, which varies significantly bacuase of the high variation in the channel and interference experienced by the users.
-Hence we only consider the simulation where the connection to an UE is valid \textit{i.e,} the SINR experienced satisfies this conditions.
+The reason for limiting the range of SINRs considered is because of the transmit power limitations and the Quality of Service (QoS) guarantees that the service provider needs to satisfy, which varies significantly because of the high variation in the channel and interference experienced by the users.
+Hence we only consider the simulation where the connection to a UE is valid \textit{i.e,} the SINR experienced satisfies these conditions.
 We discard the remaining simulations at the end of the episodes.

 The plot labeled as \textit{Optimal} in Fig. \ref{ccdf} represents the maximum theoretically achievable and the goal of any policy would be to get as close to this as possible.
-Note that this is very hard hard to achieve in practical wireless network where the channel is unknown and the complexity of brute force search is very high.
+Note that this is very hard to achieve in a practical wireless network where the channel is unknown and the complexity of brute force search is very high.
 We can see that in comparison with the existing baseline DQN \cite{mismar2019deep}, we see that the algorithm proposed here BCMQ is considerably better.
-But the most important result here is that we acheive this performance without any exploration, using only a fraction of data of DQN.
+But the most important result here is that we achieve this performance without any exploration, using only a fraction of the data of DQN.